 Next up on the Board calendar are new governor elections in mid-June.
 Among the 54 governors — three for each of 17 branches, serving three years — voluntarily leaving their board seats are Lucasfilm’s Kathleen Kennedy, publicist Marvin Levy, and director Michael Mann, while terming out are Tom Hanks, production designer Jim Bissell, and the short films and feature animation branch’s Bill Kroyer.

 Among the finalists vying for board slots are actresses Brie Larson and Meg Ryan, writer John Ridley, director Susanne Bier, producers Jason Blum and Oscar producers Michael De Luca and Jennifer Todd, the animation branch’s Bonnie Arnold, the publicity branch’s Sid Ganis, and Sony Classics executive Michael Barker (whose co-president, Tom Bernard, did not make it).
 Offering diversity to the board, the Academy already named three new governors at large for three-year terms to replace their predecessors, including producer Janet Yang, executive DeVon Franklin, and director Rodrigo Garcia.

 The Governors will meet on June 29 to pick this year’s crop of new members, whom the Academy will likely announce on July 1.

 On August 6, the new Academy Board will vote on new officers, including the replacement for Bailey as president, whose three-year term is timing out.
 While many governors are trying to find someone with more media savvy, Nancy Utley of Fox Searchlight has a demanding full-time job.
-Popular former president Sid Ganis’ name keeps coming up (assuming he returns to the board), as well as two governors who vied for the presidency with Bailey last time around, casting director and board secretary David Rubin, and First VP, makeup and hairstylist governor Lois Burwell.
+Popular former president Sid Ganis’ name keeps coming up, as well as two governors who vied for the presidency with Bailey last time around, casting director and board secretary David Rubin, and First VP, makeup and hairstylist governor Lois Burwell.